MichalOpoka/ecfr/cfr/title-28-Judicial-Administration/chapter-I-Department-Justice/part-2-Parole-Release-Supervision-Recommitment-Prisoners-Youth-Offenders-Juvenile-Delinquents/subpart-A-United-States-Code-Prisoners-Parolees/section-2.20.md

 (c) If failure to surrender canceled naturalization or citizenship certificate(s), grade as Category One.

-Chapter Five Offenses Involving RevenueSubchapter A - Internal Revenue Offenses501 *Tax Evasion [income tax or other taxes]*
+Chapter Five Offenses Involving RevenueSubchapter A—Internal Revenue Offenses501 *Tax Evasion [income tax or other taxes]*

 (a) If the amount of tax evaded or evasion attempted is more than $5,000,000, grade as Category Seven;